-3.6 Fire & Emergency Management for a Solar Energy System, Commercial/Industrial
+3.6 Fire & Emergency Management

 - (a) A Fire Safety Plan submitted with the application for review and approval by the Fire Safety Codes Officer prior to project commencement. - (b) A Fire Mitigation Strategy submitted for review and approval by the Kneehill County Fire Services Department (KCFS).
 Any changes to the fire mitigation plan, the solar installation layout, spacing between solar collectors, the screening plan or any other aspect of the project as requested by the KCFS must be undertaken and resubmitted to the satisfaction of KCFS prior to project commencement. - (c) An Emergency Response Plan prepared by a qualified professional and approved by the County's Emergency Management Department prior to project commencement.